alukach/alukach.github.io/content/posts/message-processing-with-pydantic.md

 ## Testing

 This type-based message handling is neat and all, but can we test this?
-I found it to be a bit challenging to integrate [mocking](https://docs.python.org/3/library/unittest.mock.html) with the `@functools.singledispatch`, but coming up with a simple context manager to conveniently swap out registered type handlers with mocks:
+I found it to be a bit challenging to integrate [mocking](https://docs.python.org/3/library/unittest.mock.html) with the `@functools.singledispatch`, but ended up using a simple context manager to conveniently swap out registered type handlers with mocks:

 ```py
 import contextlib